Disulfiram for Alcohol Addiction: How It Works Safely

 How Long Does Disulfiram Stay In Your System?

 The half-life of disulfiram is 60 to 120 hours, which is a relatively slow rate of elimination.
-If you take disulfiram and decide to drink alcohol again, you should wait at least two weeks for the medication to be completely eliminated from your system before you consume alcohol.
+Most medications can last 12 hours.
+If you take disulfiram and want to drink heavily again, wait at least two weeks.
+This allows the medication to leave your system before you drink alcohol.

 Is Disulfiram Safe to Use?